kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 pnpm dev:wallet --port=5176
 ```

 This will start the wallet application that handles the authentication flow and wallet interactions.
+Keep this terminal window open as well.

-> **⚠️ Important**: The wallet must run on port 5176 (or match the `FRONTEND_ORIGIN` configured in `auth-server/.env`), as this is what the auth-server expects for CORS validation.
+> **⚠️ Important**: The wallet must run on port 5176, as this is the expected port configured in the auth-server for CORS validation.

-At this point, all six components are running:
+At this point, all components are running:
-- ✅ POSTGRES_DB
+- ✅ PostgreSQL
 - ✅ auth-server
 - ✅ proof-server
 - ✅ proof-worker